Health Resources

 Vaccination

-Most children with heart disease can have all the normal vaccinations at the appropriate time.
+Most children with heart disease can receive all the normal vaccinations at the appropriate time.

 Travel Advice